Black hole chemistry: thermodynamics with Lambda: The AdS/CFT interpretation

 where $\ell_{Pl}$ is the 10-dimensional Planck length.
 This relation has its origins in the AdS/CFT correspondence from string theory, where the $AdS_{5}\times S^{5}$ spacetime can be viewed as the near-horizon geometry of $N$ coincident D3 branes in type IIB supergravity.

 A few authors \cite{Johnson:2014yja,Dolan:2014cja,Kastor:2014dra} have therefore suggested that varying the pressure, or $\Lambda$, is equivalent to varying the number of colors, $N$, in the boundary Yang--Mills theory.
-The thermodynamic conjugate of pressure, i.e. the thermodynamic volume, should then be interpreted in the boundary field theory as an associated {\it chemical potential for color}, $\mu$.
-A second, more recent, interpretation suggests that $N$ should be kept fixed, so that we are always referring to the same field theory.
-In this approach, varying $\Lambda$ in the bulk has a more natural consequence of varying the volume of the field theory \cite{Karch:2015rpa}.
-However, to stay at fixed $N$ as the volume is varied, we have to compensate by varying $G_d$.
+The thermodynamic conjugate of pressure, i.e. the thermodynamic volume, should then be interpreted in the boundary field theory as an associated {\it chemical potential for color}, $\mu$. {As shown recently in \cite{Karch:2015rpa} such an interpretation is not entirely correct.
+In fact, varying $\Lambda$ in the bulk corresponds both to changing the number of colours $N$ and changing the volume of the CFT.
+It is possible to hold $N$ fixed, so that we always refer to the same field theory, and thus varying $\Lambda$ in the bulk has a more natural consequence of varying the volume of the field theory.
+However to stay at fixed $N$ as the volume is varied we have to compensate by varying the Newton constant $G_d$ (see below).
+Let us first recapitulate the first (somewhat simplistic) approach, in which only the number of colors is varied. }